munazza-png/CODING-SAMURAI-INTERNSHIP-TASKS/README.md

 # CODING-SAMURAI-INTERNSHIP-TASKS
-this  repository contains all the tasks and projects completed during my business analytics internship at Coding Samurai.
+This  repository contains all the tasks and projects completed during my business analytics internship at Coding Samurai.